BlackCatCo/JTWEB/README.md

 #### PUT Request

 The PUT request is similar to the [FETCH](#fetch-request) except that it sends arbitrary user input data (e.g. form data) to the server in a comma-separated list.
-The PUT request can be defined as:
+The PUT request is defined as:

 ```
 03                                            // OPCODE